 I’ll visit our online classroom at least once each day, Sunday through Thursday, to answer any questions posted in the Questions and Comments discussion thread and to reply to private messages.
 If I’ll be unavailable for any of these days, I’ll always try to let you know by posting a note in the Questions and Comments thread.
 My bottom-line commitment is to be sure to check in once on each of these days, though I often check a number of times throughout the day, particularly in the afternoon and evening.
-I won’t be generally be visiting the course site Fridays, Saturdays or school holidays, except for the first week while folks are still becoming oriented and getting their feet on the ground.
+I won’t generally be visiting the course site Fridays and Saturdays or school holidays.

-If you “see” me in our online classroom but I don’t respond to a question or private message, it probably means I’m grading and not currently checking for newly posted messages.
-I do try to always respond to any waiting messages whenever I visit the course site, but on occasion I’ll need to pop in to address an administrative issue and won’t have time to check for questions.
-If my time is limited, I always respond to questions in the Questions and Comments discussion thread before answering any private messages since the discussion posts affect the class as a whole.
+When I visit the course site, if my time is limited, I always respond to questions in the Questions and Comments discussion thread before answering any private messages since the discussion posts affect the class as a whole.

 I encourage you to bring me any questions or concerns that may come up for you during the course.
 If you are feeling overwhelmed, frustrated, worried or bored—tell me about it.
 I am happy to schedule a time to talk over the phone, and you can send me a private message whenever you like or call me at home during the hours stated at the beginning of the syllabus (under Office Hours).
 If you don’t understand my comments on your work, please ask me.
 If you think I missed something or the grade you received doesn’t adequately represent the quality of your work, tell me about it.